-Marcelo López-Dinardi is an immigrant, researcher and educator based in New York City interested in: the various scales of design (from micro-to-global and everything in between); how to produce agency in design and education; in the practice of architecture as research; architecture and design as an expanded media (publications, exhibitions and curatorial practices); and the intersection of architecture and political economy.
+Marcelo López-Dinardi is an immigrant, researcher and educator based between Bryan TX and New York City interested in: the various scales of design (from micro-to-global and everything in between); how to produce agency in design and education; in the practice of architecture as research; architecture and design as an expanded media (publications, exhibitions and curatorial practices); and the intersection of architecture and political economy.
 He is Assistant Professor in the Department of Architecture at Texas A&M University.
-He is also a Partner of A(n) Office and have taught recently at Barnard+Columbia, the New Jersey Institute of Technology, Penn Design at the University of Pennsylvania, RISD and Pratt Institute.
-He was selected to represent the United States Pavilion in the 2016 Venice Architecture Biennale and more recently selected as a Fellow for Ideas City Athens and Ideas City Arles, and event organized by New York City’s New Museum.
+He is also a Partner of A(n) Office.
+Before joining A&M he taught at Barnard+Columbia, the New Jersey Institute of Technology, Penn Design at the University of Pennsylvania, RISD, and Pratt Institute.
+He was selected to represent the United States Pavilion in the 2016 Venice Architecture Biennale and selected as a Fellow for Ideas City Athens and Ideas City Arles, and residency program organized by New York City’s New Museum.
 In 2004 founded the contemporary city research platform CIUDADLAB, was a full-time Assistant Professor of design studio, research and representation at the PUPR, where he directed the 2009-2010 Lectures Series Sense Recession: What Comes Next?, and also directed the Roundtable Discussion Series for four years.
 From 2008-2011 edited the architecture journal Polimorfo, which he also co-founded.
 He co-edited the book Promiscuous Encounters for GSAPP Books.
 Has written for Avery Review, The Architect’s Newspaper, Entorno, Domus, Planning Perspectives, Art Forum China, Materia, and lectured at Cooper Union, Princeton University, University of Michigan, RISD, among others.
 His architectural design work has been awarded several times by the AIA.
-He completed a Bachelor in Architecture from the Polytechnic University of Puerto Rico and after relocating to New York, he developed the thesis Destructive Knowledge: Tools for Learning to Un-Dō with a renewed discussion around the work of Gordon Matta-Clark obtaining a MS in Critical, Curatorial and Conceptual Practices in architecture from the Graduate School of Architecture, Planning and Preservation at Columbia University.
+He completed a Bachelor in Architecture from the Polytechnic University of Puerto Rico and after relocating to New York, he developed the thesis Destructive Knowledge: Tools for Learning to Un-Dō with a renewed discussion around the work of Gordon Matta-Clark obtaining a M.S. in Critical, Curatorial and Conceptual Practices in architecture from the Graduate School of Architecture, Planning and Preservation at Columbia University.

 Recent collaborators include: Tyrene Calvesbert, Mitch McEwen, Isabelle-Kirkham Lewitt, Harrison Ratcliff-Bush, Marina Otero Verzier, Nina Valerie Kolowratnik, Francisco Díaz, Oscar Oliver-Didier, Pier Paolo Pala, Chau Tran, Yuliya Veligurskaya.